The best advice you can get on what course to choose often comes from the students themselves.

 2. Challenge yourself to learn a whole new set of skills, and become great at what you do best.

 Event management requires you to problem solve under pressure and think on your feet.
-When you study and practice event management in your working life, you develop a whole set of personal, logistical and ‘soft’ skills that are transferrable across many industries.
+When you study and practice event management in your working life, you develop a whole set of personal, logistical and ‘soft’ skills that are transferable across many industries.

 “I moved to Torrens from a different university in August 2018, and I have to say that this was a great choice for me.
 Lectures are much more interactive and interesting, the services provided by the university are great, and the content very resourceful.”